polterguy/magic/README.md

-# Magic, create your next ASP.NET Core web API in 5 minutes
+# Super DRY Magic for ASP.NET Core

 Magic is a starter kit for your ASP.NET Core web APIs, that brings the ideas of DRY (_"Don't Repeat Yourself"_) to an extreme level.
 If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally